Accuracy-exe/Reapers-Quest/README.md

-# text-adventure
+# Reapers-Quest
-A python based mini project
+A text-based python mini project

-The main files here is the current version of the project
+The files here are the current version of the project

-Read installation procedure before jumping in...
+# Installation...
+Download the NSIS installer and run it.
+Follow prompts to choose installation location
+After installation, navigate to core folder 'ReapersQuest' and create a shortcut to the .exe file